 The problem here is the ignorance and superstition of the local populations.
 Local healers favor witchcraft and herbal remedies, and regard practitioners of modern medicine as business rivals.

 One of these healers put about the rumor that Red Cross health workers were just trying to steal sick people's body organs to sell abroad.
 This healer herself soon died, probably of ebola.
 The Journal reports that, quote:

 Local women washed her body and some lay on top of the corpse in the hope that her power would transfer to them.

-End quote.
 That led to a local outbreak of ebola.
 When government health workers showed up to deal with it, villagers still in thrall to the rumors the deceased had been spreading threw rocks at their vehicles, shattering the windshields of two cars.

 Faith healing is also a problem.
 Pastors in Liberia's Pentecostal churches try to cure the sick by laying hands on them.
 The results of that are predictable.
-Quote: "In one church just outside the capital of Monrovia, ebola killed a pastor, his wife, an assistant pastor, his wife, and a prayer leader," end quote.
+Quote:

 The good news on ebola is that American and European pharmaceutical researchers are hot on the virus's trail.
 Our own National Institutes of Health are on the case; so are the British and Canadian equivalents; so is pharmaceutical giant GlaxoSmithKline; so are several smaller biotech outfits in North America and Europe.
 The efforts of those private players, supplemented by a couple hundred million dollars of taxpayers' money, should get us a safe and reliable vaccine, if not a cure.